Ethics, Compliance and Audit Services

 Is a "deemed export" license required in order for Foreign Nationals to use controlled equipment in research projects, classes, and teaching labs on campus?

-No, actual use of equipment by a foreign national in the U.S. is not controlled by the export regulations.
+No, actual use of non-ITAR equipment by a foreign national in the U.S. is not controlled by the export regulations.
+All ITAR-restricted equipment is controlled for access and may require special handling or licensing for foreign national access.
 Indeed, inside the United States, any person (including foreign nationals) may purchase export-controlled commodities, and the "deemed" export rule only applies to technical information about the controlled commodity.
 As such, while the use of equipment inside the U.S. is not controlled, the transfer of technical information relating to the use (i.e., operation, installation, maintenance, repair, overhaul and refurbishing) of equipment may be controlled in certain circumstances.

 For example, if the manufacturer of the equipment provided the University some confidential, proprietary information about the design or manufacture of the equipment, then the University might need a "deemed" export license to provide such proprietary information to a foreign national, especially if shipment of the item to the home country of the foreign national would require an export license.
 In sum, the export regulations allow foreign students, researchers and visitors to use (and receive information about how to use) controlled equipment while conducting fundamental research on U.S. university campuses or while studying at the institution, as long as the technical information about the controlled equipment qualifies as "in the public domain" or "publicly available."